China stocks rout on first market day of 2016 trips national trading halt

-SHANGHAI (Reuters) - China’s major stock exchanges tanked on the first trading day of the year, triggering a “circuit-breaker” that suspended equities trade nationwide for the first time and putting at risk months of regulatory work to restore market stability.
+SHANGHAI, Jan 4 (Reuters) - China’s major stock exchanges looked set to extend losses after shares plunged on the first trading day of the year, triggering a “circuit breaker” that suspended equities trade nationwide for the first time and put months of regulatory reforms at risk.

-The selloff saw the CSI300 index of the largest listed companies in Shanghai and Shenzhen lose 7.0 percent before trading was suspended, its worst single-day performance since late August 2015, the depth of a summer stock market rout.
+The sell-off saw the CSI300 index of the largest listed companies in Shanghai and Shenzhen plunge 7.0 percent before trading was suspended, its worst single-day performance since late August, the depth of a summer stock market rout.

-And more weakness may be in the cards on Tuesday if the behavior of a U.S. exchange traded fund tracking mainland China shares is a guide.
-The Deutsche X-trackers Harvest CSI 300 China A-Shares ETF slumped nearly 9 percent in midday U.S. trading, hitting its lowest since October 2014.
+And more weakness may be in the cards on Tuesday if the behaviour of a U.S. exchange-traded fund tracking mainland China shares is a guide.
+The Deutsche X-trackers Harvest CSI 300 China A-Shares ETF slumped nearly 10 percent in intraday U.S. trading, hitting its lowest since October 2014, before ending the session down 8.5 percent.

 Shares of several Chinese companies that trade primarily in U.S. markets, and are not subject to the same trading limitations, slumped as well, though not by the same magnitude.
-Alibaba Group Holdings Ltd shed 6.6 percent and Baidu Inc. fell by 2.8 percent.
-The Bank of New York Mellon China ADR Index lost 4.4 percent.
+Alibaba Group Holdings Ltd shed 5.6 percent and Baidu Inc fell by 2.7 percent.
+The Bank of New York Mellon China ADR Index lost 4.0 percent.

 The collapse, which followed the release of weak economic data on Monday, raises fresh doubts about regulators’ capacity to wind back heavy trading restrictions implemented in the wake of a massive summer stock market crash in which major indexes lost as much as 40 percent before top leadership intervened.